 At Tech.co, we have a number of full time in-house researchers, who re-run this testing process regularly, to ensure our results remain reflective of the present day.

 Verdict – What Is the Best Payroll for Small Businesses?

 An accountant can be hugely helpful, but can also cost a lot of money if you have a decent amount of employees.
-Payroll software is a nice in between, being affordable, giving the user agency, while still making sure to cross the T’s and dot the I’s.
+Payroll software is a nice, affordable middle ground, giving the user agency while still making sure to cross the T’s and dot the I’s.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored' table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page